aimms/how-to/Articles/314/314-from-dat-to-data.rst

 The default location of ``.data`` files, is the ``data`` subfolder of the project folder.
 (You can modify this with the project option ``Default data folder``.)

-Upgrading an AIMMS project to a newer AIMMS release
+Upgrading an AIMMS Project to a Newer AIMMS Release
 ---------------------------------------------------

 When upgrading AIMMS on a particular project, the data management style persists.